 - The rash is extremely itchy and can appear like bubbles of clear fluid on a red base.
 While the oil on the surface of the skin can initially spread, the fluid from the bubbles cannot spread the poison ivy rash.
-Get relief with oral antihistamine and topical drying compound like calamine
+Get relief with an oral antihistamine or a topical drying compound like calamine.

-- Seek medical care if the rash is on the face, genitals or in multiple body locations on the body, as more aggressive treatment may be needed.
+- Seek medical care if the rash is on your face, genitals or in multiple locations on the body, as more aggressive treatment may be needed.